stpaultim/views_accordion/README.md

 ## Configuration and Usage

 Your view must meet the following requirements:
-  * Row style must be set to Fields
+  * Under the view format, you should show Fields as the row style.
   * Provide at least two fields to show.

-Choose `Views Accordion` in the Style dialog within your view, which will prompt you to configure the accordion.
+Choose `Views Accordion` as the Format in the Style dialog within your view, which will prompt you to configure the accordion.

 **Important Note:**